Hamza-Djigal/Hamza-Djigal.github.io/_pages/about.md

----
-title: "About Me"
-permalink: /about/
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 ## 👋 About Me
 I am [Your Name], currently an **Assistant Professor** in the Department of Computer Science at **Wenzhou-Kean University, China**.